Pharmacy Practice Residency Program Home

 responsibilities for pharmacy students and medical residents.

 Providing excellent care for our patients through pharmacotherapy is our goal.
-We currently employ 5 residency trained and 2
+We currently employ 6 residency trained clinical pharmacists,

 are 100% dedicated to clinical services and education of pharmacy residents, students and staff, as well as medical and nursing